blocher/oneholyname/public/wp-content/plugins/newsletter/readme.txt

 * Added import subscribers from CSV file
 * Updated the WP compatibility version number
 * Fixed the save button on sent emails
-* Fixed the List-§Unsubscribe header with new URL schema
+* Fixed the List-Unsubscribe header with new URL schema

 = 3.7.8 =